-Flexstar may be applied with POST herbicides labeled in soybean.
-Soybean injury may result when Flexstar is tank-mixed with EC formulation herbicides.
-Emulsifiers in the EC formulations act as additional adjuvant and may significantly increase crop injury.
+Soybean injury may result when Flexstar is tank-mixed with EC formulation herbicides which act as additional oil adjuvant.
 Activity of fomesafen increases and risk of crop injury increases as temperature and humidity increases.
 A maximum of 0.75 pt/A is allowed in most of ND while 1 pt/A is allowed through the Midwest.
-The reduced formesafen rate reduces carryover and crop rotation restrictions but requires more management for adequate weed control.
-In ND, Flexstar is labeled only on soybean and Reflex has been registered for use in on dry bean.
+The reduced fomesafen rate reduces carryover and crop rotation restrictions.
+Flexstar is labeled on soybean and Reflex is labeled on dry bean.
 Flexstar contains adjuvants lacking in the Reflex formulation.
 Reflex may give less consistent weed control than Flexstar and will require better management strategies to achieve adequate weed control.
 See label or crop rotation restriction section for additional information.